GREEKC/hackathon-marseille/project_descriptions/workflow_disease-associated-rSNPs/README.md

 ### Final goal

-At the end of the hackathon, we aim at providing a fully automated workflow relying as much as possible on APIs wihout having to download the full datasetsa dn parse them locally.
+At the end of the hackathon, we aim at providing a fully automated workflow relying as much as possible on APIs wihout having to download the full datasets and parse them locally.

 ### Intermediate goals and milestones